Adaptive Linear Estimating Equations: Main results

 \subsection{Multi-arm bandits}

-In the context of the $\numArms$-arm bandit problem, the sample covariance matrix has a diagonal structure, which means that we can focus on constructing weights $\{ \bw_t \}_{t \geq 1}$ for each coordinate individually.
+In the context of the $\numArms$-arm bandit problem, the Gram matrix has a diagonal structure, which means that we can focus on constructing weights $\{ \bw_t \}_{t \geq 1}$ for each coordinate independently.
 For an arm $k \in [K]$ and round $t \geq 1$, define